Windos/windos.github.io/_posts/2018-04-02-crouton-sounds.md

 That's really all there is to getting toasts to play custom sounds.
 The biggest hurdle really is just switching over from `New-BurntToastNotification`.
-Once you've made that change, the rest is a simple change.
+Once you've made that change, the rest is simple.

 If you're doing something interesting with BurntToast, or you're figuring out how to do something with it, let me know in the comments below or over on